 As a result, please note that Google now favors sites using HTTPS over other search results.

-In order to constantly want to optimize the user experience , it is essential to be concerned with the technical aspects surrounding the navigation of your website.
+In order to constantly want to optimize the user experience , it is essential to worry about the technical aspects surrounding the navigation of your website.
 A well-structured site, with intuitive navigation , encourages visitors to stay longer and explore more pages.
 This approach therefore has the positive consequence of reducing the bounce rate, causing a potential improvement in SEO ranking.

-Having the role of facilitating the exploration of your site by search engines, the use of sitemaps is another interesting strategy to consider when the time comes to optimize technical SEO.
-By providing a representative structure of your website , creating an XML sitemap , submitted to Google Search Console for example, helps ensure that all important pages will be taken into account by the search engine algorithm.
+Having the role of making it easier for search engines to explore your site, the use of sitemaps is another interesting strategy to consider when it comes to optimizing technical SEO.
+By providing a representative structure of your website , the creation of an XML sitemap , submitted to Google Search Console for example, ensures that all important pages will be taken into account by the search engine's algorithm.